Bob Commings: Iowa coaching career

 Whether it was 4–7 or 5–6, the fact remained that Iowa had posted its 16th consecutive non-winning season, which was now the longest streak in the nation.
 The feeling among fans seemed to be that Commings, in his fifth year, needed to deliver a winning season in 1978.
 Iowa's starting quarterback in 1978 was Bob Commings, Jr. He performed well, but the team did not.
 After winning the opening game, the 1978 Hawkeyes lost their next eight games and ended the year with a 2–9 record.
 Commings, who had one year left on his contract, said that he thought the school had a "moral and legal" obligation to allow him to coach in 1979.
 Bump Elliott disagreed, and Bob Commings was relieved of his duties after the 1978 season.

 Bob Commings had accepted the Iowa football head coaching job with glee.
 Later, he admitted, "It's a tougher job than I figured.
 No one outside of coaching has a concept of what it takes.
 I guess the answer still is that it takes time.
 There are so many things involved."
 His Iowa ties and the fact that he considered the Hawkeye coaching position as his dream job made his firing especially painful.
 But while he delivered several shocking wins, the overall record was poor.
 Commings was the tenth man to coach Iowa for at least five years, and his record of 17–38 was the poorest among the ten.
-Commings was replaced by Hayden Fry, who would coach the Hawkeyes for 20 years and have the most wins of any coach in Iowa football history.
+Commings was replaced by Hayden Fry, who would coach the Hawkeyes for 20 years and have the most wins of any coach in Iowa football history, until Kirk Ferentz surpassed that mark.